mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 ### SubPlat

 The triage owner should begin each day by checking whether there are any new urgent issues in Jira, Sentry, Stripe, and Grafana, as well as questions in the subscription-platform Slack channel.
+Any member of the team who identifies a potential incident should raise awareness to the team immediately by mentioning @subplat-engineering on Slack.

 If you are currently working on an issue and there are new S1 or S2 issues, re-evaluate whether the new issue(s) should take higher priority.
 Consult your team leads as needed for support.